mrchrisadams/score-api/README.md

 There are currently two resources available on the public Score API:

 * [Score](https://github.com/AMEE/score-api/blob/master/sections/score.md) - for returning the environmental score for a given company
-* [Users](https://github.com/AMEE/score-api/blob/master/sections/resources.md) - for managing your own user account
+* [Users](https://github.com/AMEE/score-api/blob/master/sections/user.md) - for managing your own user account

+##### Shared docs for all resources

+There is more detailed documentation that applies to making all requests to resources exposed by amee.
+Find it here in the shared [resources](https://github.com/AMEE/score-api/blob/master/sections/user.md) documentation.

 #### APIs under development